raganwald/raganwald.github.com/_posts/2018-09-12-y-not-one-more.md

 const h = { a: { b: { c: 1 } } };
 ```

 Can we do this?
 Almost.
-We can't autovivify a new variable as a hash, but given a hash, we can autovivify its values.
+We can't auto-vivify a new variable as a hash, but given a hash, we can auto-vivify its values.
 Certainly.
-And we can tear a page out of Ruby's book, as inspired by [implementing autovivification in Ruby hashes].
+And we can tear a page out of Ruby's book, as inspired by [implementing auto-vivification in Ruby hashes].

-### attempting to autovivify ruby-style hashes
+### attempting to auto-vivify ruby-style hashes

 Let's review the `Hash` pseudo-class we created above.
 One of the things we can do is provide a default value for a hash.
 What if the default value is another Hash?
 BTW, for shits and giggles, we'll use property-based notation in these examples, just to show how confusing JS can be for people coming from a more disciplined OO language: